Foshan West railway station

 Foshan West railway station is a major railway station located in Nanhai District, Foshan, Guangdong, China.
-The station started construction on February 26, 2013 and was opened on August 18, 2017.
+The station started construction on 26 February 2013 and was opened on 18 August 2017.
 The station serves as a gateway for conventional, regional and high-speed rail services for southwest Guangdong, serviced by the Nanning–Guangzhou and Guiyang–Guangzhou high speed railways.

-In the future, this station will be served by Line 3 of the Foshan Metro.
+This station connects to Line 3 of the Foshan Metro, which opened on 23 August 2024.